 After the death of Eble, Edward III quickly ordered the escheators to surrender Alice’s lands to her.
 Alicia took a vow of chastity before the bishop of Lincoln, indicating her devotion to Eble and also to safeguard herself against potential suitors who would be attracted by her wealth.
 Unfortunately her fears were justified.
 Sir Hugh de Freyne, who was her steward at Cardigan Castle, bribed her servants to give him entry to Bolingbroke Castle and seized her from the hall.
 In an attempt to escape, Alicia deliberately fell from the horse she had forced to ride, but she was put back on the horse, closely surrounded by guards and taken to Somerton Castle where Hugh raped her.

 Rape cases were usually adjudicated under Canon Law, and the punishment for the rapist was marriage to his victim.
 So Alice was forced into a marriage with Sir Hugh.
 Her vow of chastity did not help her and there is a suggestion that she received a letter from the pope criticising her for breaking her vow.
-It must have been a sad and difficult time for her and I came across this petition from her, written in 1335.
-Note the reference to John de Lacy, brother of the petitioner.
+It must have been a sad and difficult time for her, especially when she became aware of the betrayal by her half brother.

 “SC 8/64/3163: Petitioners: [Alice de Lacy], Countess of Lincoln.